-The Centers support the training needs of 95 Federal law enforcement clients.
-This includes providing 100 per cent of the training systems, training infrastructure, training programs, training products, training expertise and training services required to train 70,000 Federal, state, local, tribal, and international law enforcement students each year.
+The Centers support the training needs for more than 100 Federal law enforcement clients.
+This includes providing 100 percent of the training systems, training infrastructure, training programs, training products, training expertise and training services required to train 70,000 Federal, state, local, tribal and international law enforcement students each year.

 Director Walters retired from CBP in 2014 to operate his own border security consulting business before being selected by the Secretary of Homeland Security in October of 2017 as the Centers' sixth Director.

 Mr. Walters is a graduate of the State University of New York at Buffalo and holds a master's degree in national security strategy from the National Defense University, National War College.

 Deputy Director, Federal Law Enforcement Training Centers